Above: Surbo5 in air pipe of Honda Oddysey RB3.

 The cost of the Surbo5 including installation and lifetime warranty is 120 Singapore dollars.
-We aim to equip buses and trucks with Surbo5.
+We aim to equip buses, trucks and yachts with Surbo5.
 Please contact us for a try.

 FAQ: What's the difference between the Surbo and Surbo5?
 Which one fits my car?